Island Rec – 37 years of People, Parks, Programs and Trails

 - High school students have the opportunity of participating in a school sport and all the positive experiences that are a part of being on a team.

-- Working people want to live here because of the good quality of life provided through trails, parks, recreation programs and sports made available to their growing families.
+- Working people want to live here because of the high quality of life provided through trails, parks, recreation programs and sports made available to the community.

 - Kids and adults have positive choices and alternatives to drug and alcohol abuse.